-Major for Associate of Science (A.S.) in Early Childhood Education: 30 credits including an education core of EDU 174, 190, 190L, SPD 230, MAT 115, 116 and an early childhood core of ECE 100, 200, 201, 202.
+Major for Associate in Science (A.S.) in Early Childhood Education: 30 credits including an education core of EDU 174, 190, 190L, SPD 230, MAT 115, 116 and an early childhood core of ECE 100, 200, 201, 202.
 Students must earn a grade of "C" or higher in all core courses.
 LOCATION: St. Joseph College.

 The associate degree in education program is only available to students enrolled at our Ancilla College campus in Plymouth, IN.
-For more information, contact Lana Singleton Isingleton@marian.edu.
+For more information, contact Karlie Gibson, kgibson@marian.edu.

-Major for Associate in Arts (A.A.) in Education: 30 credits including; EDU 190, 224, 290, 307, and SPD 230.; a choice from one of the following specializations: elementary education, secondary education in biology, secondary education in English, or secondary education in history; or P-12 education in Spanish; and 1-2 credits of general electives that cannot double count as courses used to fulfill general education or specialization requirements.
-This Associates degree program is not sufficient for students to sit for certification or licensure to teach.
-LOCATION: Ancilla College.
+Major for Associate in Arts (A.A.) in Education: Minimum 30 credits including; EDU 190, 224, 255, 290, 307 and SPD 230; a choice from one of the following specializations: Elementary Education, Secondary Education in Agriculture, Secondary Education in Biology, Secondary Education in English, or Secondary Education in History.
+LOCATION: Ancilla Campus-Plymouth, IN.

+Candidates must maintain a cumulative 2.5 GPA and receive a grade of "C" or higher in all education major and minor requirements.
+This associate degree program is not sufficient for students to sit for certification or licensure to teach.